OfficeDev/Microsoft-Teams-Samples/samples/bot-initiate-thread-in-channel/java/README.md

 ---
 page_type: sample
-description: This sample app demonstrate is how to start a thread in a specific Team's channel using Bot Framework v4.
+description: This app demonstrates how to start a conversation thread in a specific Teams channel using Bot Framework v4.
 products:
 - office-teams
 - office